yanglangfei/FontDroid/README.md

 </style>
 ```

-You can use this style normally like `textAppearance` atribute.
+You can use this style normally like `textAppearance` attribute.

 ```xml
 <style name="Theme.Example" parent="@android:style/Theme.Holo.Light.DarkActionBar">